-Textile production produces 1.2 billion tonnes of greenhouse gas emissions annually, and that is more than those of all international flights and maritime shipping combined.
+The fashion industry is one of the largest contributors to the global climate and ecological crisis because textile production produces approximately 1.2 billion tonnes of greenhouse gas emissions annually, and that is more than those of all international flights and maritime shipping combined.
 If fashion were a country, it would be the 4th largest CO2 emitter in the world that is effectively undermining global efforts to address climate change (EAC, Fixing Fashion).

 The Sustainable Fashion Forum has defined it: "Sustainable fashion is the umbrella that encompasses the environmental, social and ethical production and consumption of clothing.
 The complete lifespan of a garment from its initial design to end-of-life options are considered in order for a garment to be considered sustainable."
 But for us, that's a common sense and means a lot more than doing a business in the right way - its about creating a better and happier life for all.
 We believe that healing is our responsibility to ensure that there is a good life for future generations and urge everyone to find ways how to live a sustainable lifestyle.
 Efforts to green this polluting industry require actions from both, businesses and consumers.

 are certified organic cotton, organic peace silk, bamboo viscose, tencel, recycled fabrics, other environmentally friendly materials and stock leftovers from fabric manufacturers.
 Read further.

 production requires significantly less water, is far less polluting, keeps an eye on humans and animals welfare, helps farmers feed their families and combats climate change.
 Read further.

 demonstrates our commitment to sustainable development and to the practices that we are implementing to reduce the impact our operations have on the planet.
 Read further.

 helps our team members understand our company’s sustainability vision, targets and aspirations that are extremely needed to succeed in fashion business sustainably.
 Read further.